-Simply put: no. Rumour had it for a while that the 8T might arrive solo, and OnePlus CEO Pete Lau eventually confirmed this in a post on Weibo.
+Simply put: no. Before the launch event, OnePlus CEO Pete Lau confirmed as much in a post on Weibo.

 "There is no 8T Pro this year," Lau wrote in Mandarin (translated by Google).
 "Users who like Pro-level products can continue to choose OnePlus 8 Pro, the annual machine king.
 Our plan for it is itself defined in a direction where there is no room for upgrade.
 There are also surprises, it is worth looking forward to."

 Of course, it's possible that the 8T Pro will simply arrive after the main phone, but we're not expecting it to.
 You'll have to hold out for the 9 Pro instead.